How Much Does Asbestos Testing Cost in 2025?

 Is asbestos testing and removal covered by home insurance?

 Home insurance doesn't often cover asbestos testing and removal.
 Many policies have a clause called a "pollution exclusion," which means they do not cover indoor pollutants like asbestos.
-However, your insurance company might cover asbestos removal if it is released to due things beyond your control, like due to storm damage.
+However, your insurance company might cover something like asbestos siding removal costs if it is released due to things beyond your control, such as storm damage.

 If a DIY project or accident in your home releases harmful fibers, you must pay for the test and removal.